 The events leading to the Commerce and Slave Trade Compromise arose at the Constitutional Congress (Philadelphia Congress) and related to the plans submitted containing ideas for the powers and the structure of the United States system of government.
 The Constitutional Convention was attended by delegates representing twelve of the thirteen first colonies.
 (Rhode Island declined to attend the Convention because it was fearful of losing its states' rights).
 The views of the delegates were totally diverse on the subject of slavery and unless the conflicts between the slave states and the free states were resolved the Conference would be destroyed.
 The Three Fifths Compromise was the first concession that was reached concerning slavery.
 The second concession was the Slave Trade Compromise.

 Slave Trade Compromise: The Southern Slave States

-Southern states were South Carolina, North Carolina, Maryland,
+The Southern states were South Carolina, North Carolina, Maryland, Virginia and Georgia

 What did the Commerce and Slave Trade Compromise mean?

 It allowed Congress to place a tax on imported slaves

 Slaves continued to be technically classed as merchandise and it was therefore within the power of Congress to tax slaves

 The Commerce and Slave Trade Compromise prohibited changes to regulate the slave trade for two decades

 The compromise effectively protected the interests of slave owners and the slave trade until 1808, giving the slave trade a 20 year reprieve